schrotie/shadow-query/README.md

 # More

 Dynamic templates can do it bit more, chunked and/or conditional rendering for example.
-There's also more insertion and event helpers.
 For this and a more helpers/features please refer to the API reference.
 To view it:
 ```sh
 git clone https://github.com/schrotie/shadow-query
 cd shadow-query
 npm install
 npm run-script build-doc
 ```
-And then open shadow-query/documentation/index.html in your browser.
+And then open shadow-query/documentation/index.html in your browser (without server).

+Also checkout the demo directory that comes with the git clone.
+It contains a few examples on how to use ShadowQuery.